torunar/bc-player/README.md

 ## Privacy

-[https://corsproxy.io/](https://corsproxy.io/) is used to fetch pages directly from Bandcamp: they claim to store no logs.

 BC Player only stores data in your browser's session storage.
+The data stored is current playlist.

+I don't collect any logs nor run any marketing research on you.
+I don't and will never care about this stuff in my pet projects.

+[corsproxy.io](https://corsproxy.io/) is used to fetch pages directly from Bandcamp, though.
+Read their [Privacy Policy](https://corsproxy.io/privacy/) to make sure you're okay with it.

 ## Contributing